-In addition to the regular admission requirements, students applying to the Associate of Applied Science in Veterinary Technology program have the following admissions requirements:
+In addition to the regular admission requirements, applicants applying to the Associate of Applied Science in Veterinary Technology program must meet the following admissions requirements:

-- Students wishing to enroll in this program must take the SLE placement test and achieve a minimum score of 17. - Student must have a VECHS Level I background check. - Student must hold personal health insurance.
+- Applicants wishing to enroll in this program must take the SLE placement test and achieve a minimum score of 17. - Applicant must have a VECHS Level I background check. - Applicant must hold personal health insurance.

-It is recommended that students enrolling in this program are vaccinated for the following:
+It is recommended that applicants enrolling in this program are vaccinated for the following: